skip navigation

 After your skater has shown improvements in their balance, strides, stopping, etc., we will move them to the Stick and Puck Group.

-This group is typically not formed until the second half or later in the session.
-Once the volunteer coaching staff feels we have enough skaters and are ready to start skating with a stick, we will
+Once the volunteer coaching staff feels we have enough skaters and are ready to start skating with a stick, we will start inviting kids to bring their sticks to the rink if they want.

 If your skater is content staying in the balance group and doesn’t have an interest in playing hockey, they can just continue in the Balance Group.